From underground caves to brewery tours, Yorkshire is packed full of awesome days out, even on rainy days…

 The Deep, Tower Street, Hull, East Yorkshire, HU1 4DP.
 Advance tickets cost £16.50 for adults or £13 for children (under 3s go free).
 Family ticket bundles are available.

 Why not plunge yourself into a Yorkshire day out full of fun water slides, daring flumes, splash zones and even a sunken galleon to clamber?
 A trip to Barnsley is in order on the next soggy day to explore this giant indoor water playground.
 Calypso Cove’s main leisure pool is the hangout of younger children, while the more daring can tackle the Terror Torrent flume or get those timbers shivering on their Walk The Plank diving board.
 Top the day off with burgers, hot dogs and wraps at the pirate-themed restaurant, The Hideout.

 Calypso Cove, Metrodome Leisure Complex, Queens Ground, Queens Road, Barnsley, South Yorkshire, S71 1AN.
-Tickets start from £6.90 for adults, £5.60 for children or £2.30 for under 3s.
+Tickets start from £6 for adults or £5 for children.
 Spectators are free and family ticket bundles are available.

 Xscape, Colorado Way, Castleford, West Yorkshire, WF10 4TA.
 All activities charge separately.

 There’s no adventure like a science adventure, and that’s exactly what’s on the cards at Magna.
 It’s full of hands-on experiences to ignite the most curious of young minds.
 The wonders of science and technology can be explored through four different sections – Fire, Water, Earth and Air.
 Their interactive exhibits and mind-boggling experiments are enough to turn a miserable day out into a mesmerising one.
 The Big Melt show is particularly good – it harks back to the area’s industrial past with an impressive pyrotechnic display around an original steel furnace.
 Impressive stuff.